Velocidex/velociraptor-docs/dev/image-guidelines.md

   </defs>
 ```
-*SVG font definitions that are needed to render our custom fonts*
+*SVG font definitions that we use to render our custom fonts on our website*

 We keep the font-family names unchanged because they are referenced throughout the SVG.
-We don't care what their names are, as long as they match the intended font files.
+The names themselves are irrelevant as long as they match the intended font files.

 ### File size

 If you've followed the advice in this document your image files should not be too large.
 However it's worth checking the file size and if it's over 300KB then it might be a sign that you've done something wrong.

-Most image files should be <300KB and should almost never be >500KB.
-We want files to stay within these soft limits so that:
+Most image files should be around 300KB and should almost never be  greater than 500KB.
+We prefer to have image files within these soft limits so that:
 - they render reasonably quickly on the website
 - the documentation repo doesn't become significantly larger than it needs to be.